So Much More Than a Headache: What’s Your Migraine Routine?

 I have been coping with chronic migraine disease since my teens.
 But now that I’ve got a migraine routine down, it makes the whole situation a little bit more manageable.
 Here’s what a day with a migraine looks like for me and how I deal with it.

-When I have a migraine, the people who know and love me can tell just by looking at my eyes (occasionally even before I’ve realized it!).
-I can see it too: I slow down.
-I squint a little.
-You can just see in my face how much extra effort I’m having to put in just to do the most basic stuff.
+When I have a migraine, the people who know and love me can tell just by looking at me (occasionally even before I’ve realized it!).
+You may not be able to “see pain,” but my face and actions certainly show when I’m hurting.
+I slow down.
+Squint a little.
+I wince away from bright lights and noises.
+I’m scatterbrained (more than usual!) and you can just see in my face how much extra effort I’m having to put in just to do the most basic stuff.
 That’s only one of the reasons you want to get your migraine routine down pat before the worst hits.

 Yellow art of torso with folded arms and exploding head.
 Keith Haring, Untitled, 1983